dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/working-with-smtp-client/sending-and-forwarding-messages/_index.md

 ```
 ## **Sending Emails Asynchronously**
 Sometimes, you may want to send mail asynchronously.
 For example, if you are sending a lot of mail through your application, the synchronous approach might not work.
 Starting with .NET Framework 4.5, you can use asynchronous methods implemented according to [TAP](https://docs.microsoft.com/en-us/dotnet/standard/asynchronous-programming-patterns/task-based-asynchronous-pattern-tap) model.
-The code snippet below shows how to send email messages using the task-based asynchronous pattern method named `SendAsync` and then interrupt this process after a while.
+The C# code snippet below shows how to send outlook email messages using the task-based asynchronous pattern method named `SendAsync` and then interrupt this process after a while.

 ```csharp
 using (var client = new SmtpClient(host, smtpPort, username, password))